-It's important to understand what causes heart disease.
+It is important to understand what causes heart disease.
 It has many risk factors you are not able to control, such as race, gender and age.
-However, there are many more that you are able to manage to keep your chances of developing heart disease to a minimum.
+However, there are many more that you can manage.
+We are here to help you keep your chances of developing heart disease to a minimum.

-When not controlled, high blood pressure can cause a heart attack because the heart works harder to pump blood, causing stress on the blood vessels and an increased risk of damage.
+When not controlled, high blood pressure can cause heart attacks.
+This is because the heart has to work harder to pump blood, causing stress on the blood vessels and an increased risk of damage.
 High blood pressure is often caused by family history, aging, plaque buildup, structural damage to blood vessels or medication.
-Blood pressure is measured when the heart contracts (systolic) and when it relaxes (diastolic).
-You have high blood pressure (hypertension) when your top number (systolic) is more than 140 and your lower number (diastolic) is less than 90.

-High cholesterol levels can vary for each individual depending on other risk factors.
-Different types of cholesterol and fats have different effects.
-The most commonly known types are:
+High cholesterol levels can vary depending on other risk factors, as different types of cholesterol and fats have different effects.
+The most commonly known types of cholesterol are:

-- HDL cholesterol: High-density lipoprotein (HDL) cholesterol is the "good" cholesterol, as it is believed to remove cholesterol from the blood.
+- High-density lipoprotein (HDL) cholesterol — HDL cholesterol is the "good" cholesterol, as it is believed to remove cholesterol from the blood.
 High levels of HDL in your blood may help reduce your risk of coronary artery disease.
 A low level can increase your risk of heart disease.

 For both high blood pressure and high cholesterol, healthy diet and exercise habits can be sufficient for lowering the numbers.
 But in some cases, these lifestyle changes must be combined by medication.
 Our heart care team works collaboratively to create a custom plan to keep your heart healthy.